The method

 Synthesizer

-Turns many conversations into themes tied back to evidence and to your criteria.
+Turns many conversations into themes, each tied back to what people actually said.

-Never: No claim without a transcript behind it; no smoothing over dissent.
+Never: No claim without a real quote behind it; no smoothing over disagreement.

 Confidentiality Guard